ava-labs/avalanche-faucet-legacy/README.md

 2) All environment variables are correct and your private key has funds in it.
 2) Run the project with hot reloading ``npm run serve``

+When you go to the website on your browser, you might get a warning saying 'Site is not secure'.
+This is because we are signing our own SSL Certificates.
+Please ignore and continue to the website.

 # Node Express

 This backend is used to verify captchas and make a request to the AVA Network to issue tokens.
 The backend files are stored in the ``src/server`` directory.
 The node is automatically started with the ``npm run serve`` command but can be individually started with ``node src/server/index.js``

 ## Deployment
  1) Setup environment variables for production